Dobiasd/articles/what_kotlin_could_learn_from_cpps_keyword_const.md

 :tada:

-Good old C++, despite all it's idiosyncrasies, seems to be doing something right here. :)
+Good old C++, despite all its idiosyncrasies, seems to be doing something right here. :)